maravircann/EDA-Steam-Games/README.md

 # Steam Games – Exploratory Data Analysis (EDA)

 This project presents an exploratory data analysis on a dataset of Steam games, using Python libraries such as pandas, matplotlib, and seaborn.
-It was created as part of my preparation for a Data Engineer internship at Gameloft, and focuses on identifying trends in pricing, genres, user ratings, and release patterns.

 ## Dataset